 For full-body stretching, try some Pilates positions.
 Those who are prone to muscle cramps at night, should stretch before bedtime.
 If your muscles keep cramping on a regular basis, you may wish to work with a physical therapist who can show you the appropriate exercises to use for prevention and relief.

-Straight toes is the best defense against foot cramps, so invest in toe separators today. ( See Product at Amazon )
+Straight toes is the best defense against foot cramps, so invest in toe separators today. ( See Product )

 Runners frequently get muscle cramps in the feet because of the pressure placed on the toes while running.
 To stretch out your toes and stop cramps before they start, make toe separators a part of your post-running routine.

-A posture brace will ensure correct spinal alignment, reducing cramps and have you walking tall. ( See Product at Amazon )
+A posture brace will ensure correct spinal alignment, reducing cramps and have you walking tall. ( See Product )

 Spending the day hunched over a desk, or sitting down with poor posture, majorly increases your risk of muscle cramps in the back or neck.
 Practice sitting and walking upright, and make sure your workspace is ergonomically correct.
 If you need a little extra back support, try using a posture corrector.
 Those with serious misalignment may need to consult a chiropractor or physical therapist.

-Get a customized massage in the comfort of your own home today, with this massage roller set. ( See Product at Amazon )
+Get a customized massage in the comfort of your own home today, with this massage roller set. ( See Product )

 Work out muscle pain and boost blood flow to cramping tissue with massage therapy.
 Gently rub the affected muscles until the cramp eases off.
 For stubborn knots or hard-to-reach areas, invest in a good massage ball set.

-The great thing about a TENS unit is it can be applied almost anywhere on the body. ( See Product at Amazon )
+The great thing about a TENS unit is it can be applied almost anywhere on the body. ( See Product )

 Transcutaneous electrical nerve stimulation (TENS) is a pain-relieving therapy that uses low-voltage currents.
 It effectively reduces muscle spasms along with nerve pain.
 You can reap the benefits of this treatment in the comfort of your own home using a portable TENS unit.
 TENS isn’t suitable for everyone, however, so be sure to speak to your doctor first.